jwidess/UART-over-Ethernet-v2/README.md

 # To-do / Improvements
+- [ ] Change remote status report to include `Role`, `Uptime`, and potentially last received serial data snippet.
+- [ ] Add remote config set and save, would be very useful to be able to remotely change the config of the other board without needing to access it over USB.
+- [ ] Simple "encryption" of TCP data, just to obfuscate the stream and prevent casual snooping.
+Something simple like XOR or Caesar cipher.
+Currently anyone could send raw TCP frames to the device and inject serial data, which isn't ideal.
 - [x] ~~Add CLI config options for subnet mask and gateway~~
 - [ ] Add DHCP option
 - [x] ~~Add query packet to query the status report of the remote device.~~